Wh1t3Rose/SkyrimSE-LaptopEdition/README.md

 After you have downloaded the Modpack please follow the instructions below.
 For simplicity's sake, these instructions were created under the impression that Skyrim was installed on the X drive (X:\Skyrim - Special Edition).
 This allows you to just extract the modpack rather than reconfigure your ini's.

-•Normal non-steam installation is recommended for maximum compatibility, no problems / no user error
+•Normal non-steam installation is recommended for maximum compatibility, no problems / no user error •My Mod Pack includes SKSE64.
+Do NOT Install SKSE64 Yourself.
+If you did then remove it!

 1: Create a new drive/partition with the assigned letter "X" or SSD users can simply assign a drive the letter X:\
 *Drive Requirement: 60GB or 61440MB